 Calcific Tendinits of the Shoulder (Reactive Calcification)

-Treatment options may include anti-inflammatory medications, corticosteroid injections, and physical therapy.
-In many cases, treatment is not needed because symptoms improve on their own.
-In severe cases, surgery may be necessary to break up and remove the deposits.
+Anti-inflammatory medications, corticosteroid injections, and physical therapy are all effective ways to treat reactive calcification.
+In many cases, treatment is not necessary because symptoms will improve on their own.
+In severe cases where symptoms do not improve with conservative treatments, surgery to remove the deposits man be an option.